This is guidance we give to specifiers and architects on how to choose environmentally sound performance paint. Read on to find out why:

 It would be fair to say that it would be difficult to hold any single paint up as ‘the most eco-friendly’.
 Most manufacturers take a holistic approach by combining non-toxic ingredients and responsible production to make paints that are significantly less harmful than conventional ones, but remember none will have no environmental impact at all.

-One final note on price, nowadays there is not much difference in price if any between a top end branded paint and an eco paint.
-Eco paints do tend to be more expensive than mass-produced paints by the big manufacturers.
+One final note on price, nowadays there is not much difference in price if any between a top-end branded paint and an eco paint.
+Eco paints do tend to be more expensive than mass-produced paints by big manufacturers.
 It is the difference in price that should help inform your decision, for example, if a standard paint cost for a room would be £100 and an eco version £130, the question is ‘can you see the value in the benefits of natural paint to a value of £30?’ these are emotive choices but most customers will tend towards health and environmental benefits and at £30 this comes pretty cheap after all what else does £30 buy and if the paint lasts for years and years then the choice of an eco paint becomes a no-brainer.

 Please bear in mind that paint can have a huge impact on the environment during the manufacturing process and on health during its use phase equally unused liquid paint is also treated as ‘hazardous’ and requires appropriate disposal, try not to waste paint or dispose of inappropriately.